WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 Voltage dividers are useful circuits that have a variety of uses, but for the type of practical circuitry that we're concerned with, they serve two primary functions; level shifting, and reading resistive sensors.

-Additionally, potentiometers use voltage division to provide

 ### Level Shifting

 As the name implies, one of the primary uses they have is to adjust, through division, the level of a signal to a lower level.
-For instance, a 5V analog sensor may output 0V to 5V, depending on the input level of what it's sensing.
-For example a 5V temperature sensor may output a voltage of 5V at the highest temp it can sense, and 0V at the lowest temperature.
+For instance, a 5V analog sensor may output 0V to 5V, depending on the input level of what it's sensing; a 5V temperature sensor may output a voltage of 5V at the highest temp it can sense, and 0V at the lowest temperature.
 However, Netduino has analog inputs that can read voltage from 0V to 3.3V.
 So in order to convert (or _level shift_) the signal from a 5V sensor to a 3.3V analog input, it needs to be divided.

+In practice, very few sensors are 5V anymore (lower voltage is faster and can be used on smaller circuits; most modern CPUs run at 1.2V or less, internally), but occasionally you might find an older 5V sensor that you want to use

 ### Reading Resistive Sensors